iotaledger/iota-wiki/docs/learn/about-iota/data-transfer.md

 ## Data Usage

 Many applications and use cases can profit from this combination of free, secure, and fast data and value transport, which is a demand in all major industries.
-Read more about IOTA Data use cases here: (link to content)
+Read more about IOTA Data use cases [here](https://www.iota.org/solutions/industries).